 - An introduction to research methodologies when using national datasets

-- Individual and group exercises that reinforce the content and allow participants to apply their new knowledge
+- Exercises that reinforce the content and allow participants to apply their new knowledge

 15-WEEK CAPSTONE PROJECT

-Immediately following completion of the online course, each research group—with guidance from their mentor—works together to complete a research project, which includes:
+Immediately following completion of the online course, each research group—with guidance from mentors—works together to complete a research project, which includes:

 - Exploring potential research topics